 Section 1.
-Employees shall be paid seventy dollars (\$70) per hour for outside movie details.
+FLSA exempt employees shall be paid seventy dollars (\$70) per hour for outside movie details.
+Non-FLSA exempt unit employees shall be paid 1.5 times their regular rate of pay for outside movie details.
 It is understood that time spent on movie detail is brokered outside work and is not considered time worked for the purpose of calculation City overtime compensation.